KAIST-VCLAB/deepcassi/README.md

-# High-Quality Hyperspectral Reconstruction

-# Using a Spectral Prior
+<h1>High-Quality Hyperspectral Reconstruction<br/>Using a Spectral Prior</h1>
-### This work was presented at Bangkok in SIGGRAPH ASIA 2017.
+### Note: this work was presented at Bangkok in SIGGRAPH ASIA 2017.
 Visit our project [page](http://vclab.kaist.ac.kr/siggraphasia2017p1/index.html).